algolia/algoliasearch-netlify/plugin/README.md

   - `feat/*`: matches all branches starting with `feat/`
   - `*-bug`: matches all branches finishing with `-bug`
 - `disabled` - _Default: `false`_ - Use to disable the plugin without removing it.
+- `mainBranch` - The main project's branch.
+If set, it will be used to propagate your [Algolia index settings](https://www.algolia.com/doc/guides/managing-results/relevance-overview/#index-setting-and-query-parameters) modifications to other branches:
+  Settings of the Algolia index of your main branch will be used to create the new index when the plugin runs for the first time on a new branch.
 - `pathPrefix` - The prefix of your website if it's not at the root level.
   Putting "pathPrefix: /blog" will alias `/blog` to `/`
 - `customDomain` - The custom domain that you use, if it's not possible to define it on your Netlify's settings.